anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     |                                   |   pledge enroll status

 ~~~~
-{: #exchangesfig_uc2_3 title='Responses and status handling between pledge and registrar-agent' artwork-align="left"}
+{: #exchangesfig_uc2_3 title='Responses and status handling between pledge and Registrar-Agent' artwork-align="left"}

-The registrar-agent MAY optionally use TLS to protect the communication as outlined in {{exchanges_uc2_1}}.
+The Registrar-Agent MAY optionally use TLS to protect the communication as outlined in {{exchanges_uc2_1}}.

-The registrar-agent provides the information via distinct pledge endpoints as following.
+The Registrar-Agent provides the information via distinct pledge endpoints as following.

 ### Pledge: Voucher-Response Processing {#exchanges_uc2_3a}

-The registrar-agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/svr".
+The Registrar-Agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/svr".

-The registrar-agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
+The Registrar-Agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
 An example is given in {{MASA-vr}} for a MASA  signed voucher and in {{MASA-REG-vr}} for the voucher with the additional signature of the registrar.

 A nonceless voucher may be accepted as in {{RFC8995}} and may be allowed by a manufacture's pledge implementation.